-Without the financial commitment of the Debenture Holders, few, if any, of the capital projects at Wimbledon, such as the Centre Court roof and new Courts 2 and 3 would have been possible.
+The company issues debentures for Centre Court and No.1 Court currently every five years to fund the continuing development of the facilities at the grounds for the benefit of all participants.
+Without the financial commitment of the debenture holders, few, if any, of the capital projects at Wimbledon, such as the Centre Court roof and new Courts 2 and 3 would have been possible.

-Debenture (those allocated to each Centre Court Debenture Holder for every day of The Championships and each No.1 Court Debenture Holder for the first 10 days of The Championships)
+For each debenture held debenture holders receive one seat in the Centre Court stand for every day of The Championships; or one seat in the No.1 Court stand for the first 10 days of The Championships.

-There has long been a legitimate, but unofficial market for the sale of Centre Court Debenture tickets to agencies and hospitality outlets.
+There has long been a legitimate, but unofficial market for the sale of debenture tickets to agencies and hospitality outlets.

 Centre Court Debentures